MisterVVP/poor-man-s-cache/README.md

 - Avoid using external libraries (e.g. boost), unless necessary.
 Exception: unit tests and non-core functionality (e.g. prometheus metrics)

 ## Quick start
+> [!TIP]
+> Use `NUM_SHARDS` environment variable (for local setup it's defined in common-compose-config.yaml) to control a number of shards for server.
+> High number of shards involves a small memory overhead, however it may boost server performance and help to avoid collisions for large storage.

 Run cache and tests
 ```